 Strongholds can develop as a result of the comments, criticism or verbal abuse spoken to or over us during our life.
 Especially in the formative years but also at any stage of life.
 We all know the familiar adage, “Sticks and stones may break my bones but names will never hurt me.”
-It is a totally untrue statement in and of itself let alone being turned into a common saying of supposed truth.
+It is a totally untrue statement in and of itself; let alone when turned into a common saying of supposed truth.
 Never has a supposed truism been shown in reality to be so untrue.
-Just think for a moment of the times when perhaps you have received numerous comments of congratulations or praise or verbal ‘pats on the back’.
+Just think for a moment of the times when you have received numerous comments of congratulations or praise or verbal ‘pats on the back’.
 Amid the positive feedback, there is one negative comment.
-Which is the comment or response that sticks in our mind the most?
+Which comment or response sticks in your mind the most?
 For the majority of us mortal human beings, it’s the negative comment which haunts us for a longer time.
-That is on the basis of perhaps 10 praise worthy comments compared with one negative comment.
+That’s on the basis of nine praise worthy comments compared with one negative comment.
 What happens when the balance is switched the other way around at home, at school or at work?
 The negative input begins to accumulate.
 It is this social environment which spawns strongholds.

 As I said in the sermon I preached, allow me to use some personal examples.
 As an illustration for the sermon I asked a number of friends to speak out the kinds of things that I heard said to me during my childhood.
 As I commented in the last Nugget on Strongholds I was the son of a drunkard.
 I can honestly not remember one positive comment my father made to me.
 The constant string of negative comments were hurled by my father; my mother was the positive foil to his abuse.
 My mother and I continually fielded criticism, ridicule and verbal abuse daily.

 - “Boy, you don’t have a brain in your head.”